March 20, 2022

 And perhaps it's just me ... but be prepared for some joker to say on the way out after church, "Pastor.
 Your sermon was a real load of manure today."
 And pray that they really mean it as Jesus has meant it.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 279-281.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 279-281; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 13:1-9 (NRSV)